Both Palm Springs and San Diego are popular vacation spots located in Southern California.

 San Diego is great in the summer, reaching around 77ºF (25ºC).
 It also still reaches reasonable temperatures during winter, getting up to around 66ºF (19ºC) in the coldest parts of the year.

-Both Palm Springs and San Diego are fairly expensive places to vacation however Palm Springs is definitely more expensive than San Diego.
+Both Palm Springs and San Diego are fairly expensive places to vacation however I found that Palm Springs was definitely way more expensive than San Diego.

-Things like hotels, food, drinks, transport will all cost more in Palm Springs.
+Things like hotels, food, drinks and transport all cost me a lot more in Palm Springs.

 If you’ve got your heart set on Palm Springs then you can make some savings by vacationing in the off-season summer months.
 If you can bear the heat then this will save you some cash.